Rushing-to-freedom/GitBook_Dojo/General_Essence_of_the_System.md

     *   **All Discriminators** divide 1 point among themselves.
 Each receives `1 / n`.
 They do not lose points; their task is simply to participate in the voting.
     *   **Generators** receive points depending on the number of votes they gathered.
 The Generator with the higher quality work will receive more votes and, consequently, more points.

-**3. Control Round / Trap Round**
+### ** Control Round / Trap Round**

 *   **Goal:** To punish inattentive, incompetent, or dishonest Discriminators.
 This is a check *of the discriminators*, not the generators.

 *   **Process:**

     *   **Task Creation and Work Receipt:**
+        The Validator creates a task. **There are two possible scenarios for selecting generators:**

-        1. The validator creates a task and sends it to **two random Generators**.
+        1.  **Two Generators (1 Scenario):** The validator sends the task to two random miner-Generators.
+Both Generators honestly execute the task and send their works.
+        2.  **One Generator (2 Scenario):** The validator sends the task to only **one** random miner-Generator.
+The validator itself generates a high-quality baseline for the task.

-        2. Both Generators honestly execute the task and send their works.
-They do not know that this is a "trap" and try to do well.
+        In both scenarios, the Generators do not know this is a "trap" and try to do well.

-    *   **Substitution of the Result by the Validator (key moment):**
+    *   **Substitution of the Result by the Validator (Key Moment):**
-        1.  **The validator receives both works from the Generators.**
-        2.  **Then the validator intentionally spoils, distorts, or worsens ONE of these works.** It creates a knowingly bad, "negative" version.
+        The validator now intentionally creates a "negative" sample.
+        *   In the **Two Generator scenario**, the validator takes one of the two submitted works and **spoils, distorts, or worsens it**.
+        *   In the **One Generator scenario**, the validator takes its own high-quality baseline and **spoils, distorts, or worsens it**.

-        3. Now the validator has:
+        Now the validator has:
-            *   The original, good work from the first Generator.
+        *   One **good work** (from a Generator in either scenario, or its own baseline in the one-generator scenario).
-            *   The spoiled, bad work, created by the validator itself based on the second Generator's work.
+        *   One **knowingly spoiled, bad work** (created by the validator).

     *   **Voting:**
-        *   The Discriminators are shown these two works for voting: one good (from the Generator) and one spoiled (created by the validator).
-The Discriminators do not know which work is whose and that one of them was substituted.
+        The Discriminators are shown these two works for voting: one good and one spoiled.
+The Discriminators do not know which work is which, that one of them was artificially created to be bad, or how many generators were involved.

+*   **Why the One-Generator Scenario is Crucial:**
+    This is a direct measure to prevent miners from gaming the system.
+If a single entity controls two miner "hotkeys" (identifiers) and they are both selected for a trap round, they would instantly know it's a trap because they received identical or very similar prompts.
+This would allow them to coordinate their votes and avoid the penalty.
+By using only one genuine miner and creating the negative sample itself, the validator eliminates this risk and ensures the trap's unpredictability and effectiveness.

-*   **Score Allocation (only penalties):**
+*   **Score Allocation (Only Penalties):**
     *   **For Discriminators:**
-        *   A **Penalty (`-0.4` point)** is imposed on any Discriminator who votes for the **spoiled work**.
+        *   A **Penalty (`-1` point)** is imposed on any Discriminator who votes for the **spoiled work**.
         *   Discriminators who voted for the good work receive neither points nor a penalty.
-They simply performed their work correctly.
     *   **For Generators:**
-        *   **Both Generators** receive neither points nor a penalty for this task.
-Their work in this round is not evaluated for reward, because one of the works was distorted by the validator.
-The goal of the round is not their competition.
+        *   The involved Generator(s) receive **neither points nor a penalty**.
+Their role was to provide a genuine sample or to act as a decoy; the round is not for their evaluation.

-**Why This is Needed:**

-This mechanism is like a "control purchase" or a "check for professional suitability" for Discriminators.

-*   **Check of Attentiveness:** If a discriminator cannot distinguish an obviously bad work from a good one, they are incompetent and receive a penalty.
-*   **Fight Against Blind Voting:** Some dishonest discriminators may collude to always vote for "their own" or, conversely, always vote against the validator.
-Here, the validator substitutes a knowingly bad work, and if a discriminator votes for it (for example, because they agreed to do so with their "partner"-generator), they are caught and penalized.

 ### Explanation of the Graphics